Types of Tea

 Withered for up to 24 hrs, rolled to crack the surface of the leaves to allow for faster oxidation, fully oxidized (causes the deep black color of the liquor), & fired in an oven.
 Process creates warm, toasty, & complex flavors.
 Often reminiscent of honey, malt, and cocoa.

-Has a distinct flavor and aroma bc it has been fermented and then aged for years or decades.
+Pu’er is a “dark tea” from a city be the same name in Yunnan Province in China.
+It has a distinct flavor and aroma bc it has been fermented and then aged for years or decades.
 Often sold in cakes or bars.
-Considered one of the highest quality of teas.
+Considered one of the highest quality teas.